If your struggling with depression issues, please take our survey to see the severity

 These sort of people do respond well to the classical treatment approaches for Depression, but they may already be doing some of them.
-An example is that they may already go to the gym regularly, do yoga or meditation or a mindfulness practice, yet the smiling assassin allows that to be part of their functioning self, but is not threatened by these resilience building strategies.
+An example is that they may already go to the gym regularly, do yoga or meditation or mindfulness practice, yet the smiling assassin allows that to be part of their functioning self, but is not threatened by these resilience-building strategies.

 Lack of Meaning and Purpose

-The reason the smiling assassin survives is that the main issue that needs to be tackled within the sufferer is a deep unhappiness due to a lack of meaning and purpose.
-All the wealth, all the wonderful experiences, all the objects that glitter, all the achievements that are obtained, may amount to very little in the realm of happiness.
+The reason the smiling assassin survives is that the main issue that needs to be tackled within the sufferer is deep unhappiness due to a lack of meaning and purpose.
+All the wealth, all the wonderful experiences, all the objects that glitter, all the achievements that are obtained or even taking credit for things may amount to very little in the realm of happiness.

-We see this in lawyers a lot.
+For example, e see this in lawyers a lot.
 They are a breed who strive and achieve well at school, get the highest percentile leaving scores, and find status in graduating at law school after a long journey through University.
-They earn a good income and work in well appointed offices.
+They earn a good income and work in well-appointed offices.

 Yet our practice is full of lawyers in despair.
-They went into law because mum or dad expected them to, put pressure on them to as it reinforced the good family name, or matched the achievements of their siblings.
-However it was not their truth or their passion.
+They went into law because mum or dad expected them to, put pressure on them too as it reinforced the good family name, or matched the achievements of their siblings.
+However, it was not their truth or their passion.

-They found wealth, status, achievement, pressure, long hours, and encountered unethical or corrupt persons whom they then had to act for, or defend.
+For their efforts, they found wealth, status, achievement, pressure, long business hours, power, and encountered unethical or corrupt persons whom they then had to act for, or defend.
 They found emptiness in what they were doing but felt powerless to change their lot given they and possibly their parents had sacrificed so much to get to this point.
 They simply felt the weight of expectations to put on a social smiling mask and soldier on.